cicero78M/pegiat_medsos_apps/README.md

   and host a bottom navigation bar
 - `ReportActivity` for viewing repost links

+The Express development backend that ships with the project exposes `/api/link-reports` and `/api/link-reports-khusus`.
+Both endpoints accept optional `shortcode` and `user_id` query parameters to return at most one matching record, which allows the Android client to load any existing submission without retrieving the full dataset.

 The project uses Gradle Kotlin DSL.
 To build the project you would typically run:

 ```bash